gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 ## Switching backends

 The whole point of DifferentiationInterface.jl is that you can easily experiment with different AD solutions.
-Typically, for gradients, reverse mode AD might be a better fit.
+Typically, for gradients, reverse mode AD might be a better fit, so let's try [ReverseDiff.jl](https://github.com/JuliaDiff/ReverseDiff.jl)!
-So let's try the state-of-the-art [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl)!

-For this one, the backend definition is slightly more involved, because you need to feed the "mode" to the object from ADTypes.jl:
+For this one, the backend definition is slightly more involved, because you can specify whether the tape needs to be compiled:

 ```@example tuto
+import ReverseDiff

-backend2 = AutoEnzyme(; mode=Enzyme.Reverse)
+backend2 = AutoReverseDiff(; compile=true)
 nothing # hide
 ```